steviee/pronto/README.md

 It's unclear at this stage if each record will be saved as a single file or within a compound to save on diskspace (fragmentation with lots of small files).
 This depends vastly on the actual size of data records and the used indexing library (if any).

-## Clustering
+### Clustering

 Each server instance should be perfectly fine alone.
-I suppose making use of hashicorps memberlist package makes sense for joining multiple instances into a cluster.
+I propose making use of hashicorps memberlist package for joining multiple instances into a cluster.

 The cluster setup addresses three issues: